sisl/DividedRectangles.jl/docs/src/algorithm.md

 ```
 ---

-- The figure below shows DIRECT method after 16 iterations on the Branin function (see the test functions section in the appendix).
+- The figure below shows DIRECT method after 16 iterations on the Branin function.
 The cells are much denser around the minima of the Branin function because the DIRECT method is designed to increase resolution in promising regions.

 ![page_11](https://github.com/user-attachments/assets/b833bedd-41aa-40c5-a27f-26188a171797)